mindkomm/timber-integration-woocommerce/README.md

 If you have more complex functionality that you need to apply, you can also copy the contents of the `render_default_template` function into `woocommerce.php` directly and adapt it there.

+## Working with the Integration

-## Automatic Twig partial selection
+### Automatic Twig partial selection

 WooCommerce allows you to [override templates](https://docs.woocommerce.com/document/template-structure/) by adding files to the `woocommerce/` folder of your theme.
+With the integration, you don’t necessarily have to do that.
 The integration **first checks if a Twig template exists**.
-So instead of adding a file `woocommerce/single-product/related.php` to your theme, you can directly add a file `views/woocommerce/single-product/related.twig`, **without adding a PHP file**.
+So instead of adding a file `woocommerce/single-product/related.php` to your theme, you can directly add a file `views/woocommerce/single-product/related.twig`, which the integration will render instead of PHP file.

 The arguments that WooCommerce would pass to the template will be available under the `wc` variable.
 Here’s an example:

 **views/woocommerce/single-product/related.twig**